ESuth/sem/use-cases/use-case4.md

 GOAL IN CONTEXT

-As an HR advisor I want to produce a report on the salary of employees of a given role so that I can support financial reporting of the organisation.
+Generate a report based on population of cities allowing user to sort by largest/smallest size

 SCOPE

 Company.

 LEVEL

-Primary task.
+Primary Task

 PRECONDITIONS

-We know the role.
-Database contains current employee salary data.
+Database with population information

-SUCCESS END CONDITION
+SUCCESS END CONDITIONS

-A report is available for HR to provide to finance.
+User chooses what area of the world they wish to generate a report of cities from, generates the report.

 FAILED END CONDITION

-No report is produced.
+User can not generate a report

 PRIMARY ACTOR

-HR Advisor.
+User

 TRIGGER

-A request for finance information is sent to HR.
+User is prompted to enter an area of the world

 MAIN SUCCESS SCENARIO

-    Finance request salary information for a given role.

-    HR advisor captures name of the role to get salary information for.

-    HR advisor extracts current salary information of all employees of the given role.

-    HR advisor provides report to finance.
+1. Program prompts user

+2. User makes a selection

+3. Database retrieves population information

+4. Data is written on screen in a report for the user

 EXTENSIONS

-    Role does not exist:

-        HR advisor informs finance no role exists.
+1. User enters incorrect input
+	1(a) inform user that the input is incorrect and to try again

+2. Database retrieves wrong data
+	2(a) test to pinpoint where error is taken place

 SUB-VARIATIONS

 None.

-SCHEDULE
+SCHEDULE DUE DATE:

-DUE DATE: Release 1.0
+Release 1.0